sristtii/Blog_Application/README.md

     ```
 6. **Access the Application:**
     Open your browser and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

+## Deployment Status

+The Django Blog Application can be run locally as described above.
+We are currently addressing a deployment issue with the Vercel app.
+Rest assured, we are working diligently to resolve the issue and will deploy the application successfully once the problem is fixed.
+We appreciate your patience and understanding.

 ## Contributing

 Feel free to make changes to the code and contribute to the project!
 Modifications are welcome and can help improve the application.Thank you!